Zeus-Eternal/AI-Karen/docs/guides/one-liner-launch.md

 **Karen AI uses `llama-cpp-python` by default:**
 All LLM inferencing is local, in-process, ultra-fast, and secure.
-**You do NOT need Ollama.
+**You do NOT need external LLM servers.
 There’s no LLM REST API running on port 11434.**
-If you want to experiment with Ollama, add the service and point Karen to the REST endpoint, but that’s optional.
+If you want to experiment with external LLM services, add the service and point Karen to the REST endpoint, but that’s optional.

 ---